Lessons from a Digital Marketing Virtual Assistant who actually does the work:

 Today I’m excited to offer a guest blog post from Kristen Leigh, a freelance virtual assistant who offers web design services for her clients.
 When she first left her corporate job to work online as a virtual assistant, it wasn’t what she thought it would be.
 But because she was smart and scrappy, she turned her online VA business around to offer a high-demand niche service that her clients really needed.

 She’s here to share some gold about why you might want to niche down yourself to become a website designer when working as a virtual assistant.
-Plus – keep reading to find out how you can work with Kristen to learn these premium skills yourself!

 Here’s Kristen Leigh’s Story as a Virtual Assistant Who Busted Into the Online Space with Digital Web Design:

 It only took me 6 months of being a full time “virtual assistant” to question why I left my job in the tech industry.
 Like, WTF did I do that for?!